Find out about many of our previous research studies and trials, and those that are ongoing but are no longer recruiting participants.

 The effect of prenatal androgen exposure on language development: The case of Congenital Adrenal Hyperplasia

-This study will compare the language ability of girls with and without CAH to determine whether increased exposure to prenatal testosterone may compromise language development.
+This study compared the language ability of girls with and without CAH to determine whether increased exposure to prenatal testosterone may compromise language development.

 Mobile phone communication and Asperger Syndrome